nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 At the end of each data checking phase, there will be a period whereby the new supplier (target) will review and address the issues found, this may vary depending on the complexity of the issues reported.

 * * *
 **_SLA:_** There should not be a need for any more than five separate iterations of data extracts, whether full, partial or deltas.
-If you find that you need to transform your data more than five times, contact your Chief Clinical Information Officer, who will escalate the issue to NHS. <em>(GP IT Futures Catalogue Solution Migration Process, p.
-14)</em>
+If you find that you need to transform your data more than five times, contact your Chief Clinical Information Officer, who will escalate the issue to NHS.<br><em>(GP IT Futures Catalogue Solution Migration Process, p.
+14)</em></br>
 * * *
 <!-- [UPLIFT] added reference to the Supplier SLA in terms of responding to queries from a Migration Management Agent -->
 <!-- [GAP] the Ancillary Document tells practices to escalate to a 'Migration Management Agent' but we don't yet know how practices are expected to contact this 'Agent'.
 Placeholder text instructs practices to contact their CCIO, who will escalate on their behalf-->